The Benefits of Cricket Bat Willow Trees for Landowners

 -

 Growing market value - there has been a huge increase in the demand and value of cricket bat willow trees.
-The current return for a well maintained tree has over doubled in the last 20 years.
+Recent establishments of new major leagues around the world sees the cricket market continuing to flourish.

 Ecological